hellerve/blog/wip/A_Bad_Idea.md

 concepts down in Python in the hopes that people would then have an easier time understanding what they meant.
-Most of the features seemed impossible to graft onto the language without touching the interpreter itself, which would make it both tedious to implement and for the curious to build.
+Most of the features seemed impossible to graft onto the language without touching the interpreter itself, which would make it both tedious for me to implement and for the curious to build.

 Then I thought of one of my favorite talks at the time, in which [David Beazley talks about metaprogramming in Python for three hours](https://www.youtube.com/watch?v=sPiWg5jSoZI).